 - I’m happy you asked!
 I like a soft, sweet frosting.
 Here is my favorite Christmas Cookie Frosting.

-- Click here for my Small Batch Royal Icing recipe (it dries hard, and is perfect for holding together gingerbread houses too!).
+- Click here for my Small Batch Royal Icing recipe (it dries smooth and hard and is perfect for holding together gingerbread houses, too!).

-I hope you love this recipe as much as our family does!
+I hope you love this Best Sugar Cookie recipe as much as our family does!
 Merry Christmas!